-A CTA in an email should be visually appealing, be it an image or link text, this is to convert email recipients through the email.
+A CTA in an email should be visually appealing, be it an image or link text.
+The purpose of a call-to-action is to convert email recipients through the email copy.
 There are many different types of CTA’s with various offers from eBook to webinars.
 With CTAs, you can either use buttons, images or links.
-As a result, it is important to place a CTA on an email where it is easily visible.
+As a result, it is important to place a CTA within an email where it is easily visible.

 4. Unsubscribe link in all email marketing newsletters

 Including an unsubscribe link is the best practice for any email marketing campaign, as it is also required by law, so it is best to comply.
 It is important to provide an unsubscribe link on emails for the recipients, if they are no longer interested in getting marketing emails.

 Adding social media widgets enables you to extend your reach to potential customers and increases your social media following.
 These social links would include the likes of platforms such as LinkedIn, Facebook, Instagram, Twitter and Pinterest.

 Tip: Whatever you do, make it easy for your readers to share your content!

 Before applying the above techniques in optimising emails for conversion, there’s always room for improvement by testing out the various elements and seeing what works for you.
 Email marketing is used to send informative messages to the current and potential customer to convert them into a repeat customer.

 With this in mind, you should vary your layout and tone to optimise emails that are sent to recipients to increase your conversion rate in the long-run.